ablab/quast/quast_libs/minimap2/README.md

 This option moves a long CIGAR to the `CG` tag and leaves a fully clipped CIGAR at the SAM CIGAR column.
 Current tools that don't read CIGAR (e.g. merging and sorting) still work with such BAM records; tools that read CIGAR will effectively ignore these records.
-I have pull requests to the SAM spec, htslib, htsjdk, bedtools2, Rsamtools and igv.js.
-If they are accepted, future versions of these tools will seamlessly recognize long-cigar records generated by option `-L`.
+It has been decided that future tools will will seamlessly recognize long-cigar records generated by option `-L`.

 **TD;DR**: if you work with ultra-long reads and use tools that only process BAM files, please add option `-L`.